-As odd as it may sound, the best way we have found to keep Hedman prices competitive is by spending money. -Mark Lewis
+As odd as it may sound, the best way we have found to keep Hedman prices competitive is by spending money. -Marc Lewis

 Bob Hedman believed in keeping business local, and doing things in-house as well.
 As such, he sourced his raw materials that way.
 He also kept all aspects of production in-house, refusing to outsource anything.
 Today the company he founded is still striving to keep jobs here in the USA, and all of its work is done in-house.

 The manufacturing world is tough.
 Whether you’re assembling entire cars or aftermarket parts for cars, the manufacturing world has changed dramatically over the last thirty years.
 Many companies have outsourced work to other countries in order to remain profitable.

 Hedman, however, has strived to keep all of their manufacturing in the USA.
 This has not been an easy step, especially in the recent economic downturn.
 “As odd as it may sound, the best way we have found to keep Hedman prices competitive is by spending money,” says Hedman’s Marc Lewis.

 Spending money has meant investing in new equipment and technology.
 These investments have allowed Hedman Hedders to streamline their research and development processes as well as manufacturing.
 This has allowed them to expand their product line and actually reduce costs.
 This has also meant that the people building the product have been able to keep their jobs.